-On February 6, 2012, the Federal Communications Commission (FCC) released its Lifeline Reform Order
+On February 6, 2012, the Federal Communications Commission produced a Reform Order for the Lifeline

-You qualify for Lifeline benefits if you are currently enrolled in one or more of the baseline programs listed below or, have a household income at or below 135% of the federal poverty level (see table below).
-Your state may have other assistance programs not listed below that could also qualify you.
+You may qualify to get Lifeline benefits if you presently are enrolled in at least 1 of these baseline ass't programs shown below or, if your household income is no greater than 135% of the federal poverty amount (see table below).
+Your state could have additional programs not listed here which could also be a qualification.

-To receive lifeline benefits based on program eligility, you will be required to provide proof of participation in that program.
-To receive benefits based on your household income, you will need to provide proof of income.
+To receive a federal lifeline subsidy because of program eligility, you'll need to show some proof of participation for that program.
+To receive benefits because of your low household* income, you will need to provide proof of income.

-If you are not enrolled in one of the above programs, use the table below to calculate your elibility based on income.
-You will be required to provide current documentation that shows your household* income.
+If you are not enrolled in one of the above programs, use the table shown below to calculate your elibility for your income.
+You will be requested to show current documentation that proves your household* income.

 *Household is a person or group of people living at the same physical address sharing expenses and contributing to income.